 I love to challenge myself with difficult recipes, particularly from Japanese and fusion cuisines.
 Pictured are a burger with caramelized onions and herb baked potato chips, an adaptation of the famous ramen burger, tender pork buns, and tonkotsu ramen with pork belly and marinated soft-boiled egg.
 The ramen’s rich pork broth was my most difficult meal ever, with a cook time of 12 hours.

 During my year working in drug therapy for inmates with substance abuse problems in Vienna, Austria, I spent a lot of time working with clay.
 Four days a week I was supervising a ceramic tile workshop I started, operated by 10 to 15 inmates who would leave prison for the day, work at the facility I was running, and return to their cells in the evening.
 Every Thursday, I supervised another therapy group in an art workshop, assisting the inmates with their creations.
 There, I picked up a book on sculpting faces, and started a series of small heads (each is about two inches tall), each with some form of opening in their skulls.
-It was a hard time for me being surrounded by so much suffering every day, and I suppose this was my outlet.
+It was difficult to be surrounded by so much suffering every day, and this work provided an outlet.
 Since I only had a day each week at the art workshop, I had to finish each head within one day.
 There are quite a few more, but these are my favorites.